dvirchakim/iot-data-stack/README.md

 - **HTTP Broker (Nginx)**: Handles HTTP requests from ChirpStack
 - **Home Assistant**: Dashboard and visualization platform

+## Features

+- **Complete IoT Pipeline**: From device data collection to visualization
+- **Auto-Discovery System**: Automatically detects and registers new devices and sensors
+- **Containerized Architecture**: Easy deployment and scaling
+- **Pre-configured Integration**: Ready-to-use ChirpStack integration
+- **Customizable Dashboards**: Visualize your IoT data with Home Assistant

 ## Quick Start

 The easiest way to get started is to use one of our setup scripts: